Steve Meehan: Early life

 Stephen Meehan grew up in Brisbane, the second youngest of six.
 He attended Marist College Ashgrove in the 1980s, along with brothers Bryan, Kevin and David.
 The college, which also produced John Eales and Matthew Hayden, was a hothouse of ideas on running rugby.
 The first team was coached by former Wallaby centre Barry Honan and his mantra – "running and passing as opposed to kicking" – was a major influence on Meehan's ideas about rugby.

+Meehan didn't have much of a player career, with an injury in his first year out of school causing his shoulder to repeatedly pop out of place.

 Coaching

-Meehan began his coaching career in Queensland in 1999, working variously as Queensland Reds Under 19 selector, head coach of the Brisbane representative team, Combined States Under 19 backs coach, and head coach of the Brisbane Cyclone team when they became the East Coast Series champions.
+After Meehan finished playing, he turned to coaching, first at age-grade rugby at his local club, before becoming the colts head coach at GPS Rugby in 1995.
+In later worked closely with the Queensland Reds as an Under 19 selector, head coach of the Brisbane representative team, Combined States Under 19 backs coach, and head coach of the Brisbane Cyclone team when they became the East Coast Series champions.

+France Top-16 and England Premiership

-From July 2002 he worked as Assistant Coach (Backs and Skills) at Stade Français, first under Head Coach Nick Mallett and from 2004/05 with Fabien Galthié.
-During his tenure, Stade reached the Final of the French Championship three years running, winning in 2002/03 and 2003/04, and losing in extra time to Biarritz Olympique in 2004/05.
-Stade Français were also finalists in the 2005 Heineken Cup.
+From July 2002, he moved to France to serve as Assistant Coach (Backs and Skills) at Stade Français, firstly under Nick Mallett from 2004–05 before later assisting Fabien Galthié until 2006.
+During his tenure, Stade reached the Final of the French Championship three years running, winning the Top 16 final in 2003 and 2004 Top 16.
+Stade Français were also finalists in 2005, losing to Toulouse in Edinburgh.